© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 6. Examples of topics typically addressed by codes of conduct include:

 preferred style of dress, avoiding illegal drugs, following instructions of superiors, being reliable and prompt, maintaining confidentiality, not accepting personal gifts from stakeholders as a result of company role, avoiding racial or sexual discrimination, avoiding conflict of interest, complying with laws and regulations, not using organization’s property for personal use, not discriminating against race or age or sexual orientation, and reporting illegal or questionable activity.
 Go beyond these traditional legalistic expectations in your codes — adhere to what’s ethically sensitive in your organization, as well.
-(Note that, as with codes of ethics, you may be better off to generate your own code of conduct from scratch rather than reviewing examples from other organizations.)
+(Note that, as with codes of ethics, you may be better off generating your own code of conduct from scratch rather than reviewing examples from other organizations.)

 Ethics Tools: Policies and Procedures